jamwil1226/employee-tracker/README.md

 Email: [jamwil1226@yahoo.com](mailto:jamwil1226@yahoo.com)

-### I hope you enjoy using this Note Taker app!
+### I hope you enjoy using this Employee Tracker!
 I welcome all contributions and feedback!

 ### I look forward to hearing from you!